RiverReports logo

 The river narrows and picks up character through the canyon.
 Limestone cliffs rise sharply on both sides, creating dramatic scenery and defined water.
 This section has sharper banks, mid-river boulders, and more distinct drop-offs compared to the broad upper stretch.

-The Dearborn River enters from the east side, adding volume and insect diversity.
+The Dearborn River enters from the west side, adding volume and insect diversity.
 Yellow Sally stoneflies appear in the canyon sections from June through July, something you won't find in the flatter upper water.

 Key access points: